-If you have a stomach virus and are trying to decide whether to stay home or tough it out at work, these tips can guide you through what to do.
+If you have a stomach virus and are deciding whether to stay home or tough it out at work, these tips can guide you through what to do.

-A number of viruses can cause gastrointestinal distress, such as nausea, vomiting, diarrhea and abdominal cramping.
+A number of viruses can cause gastrointestinal distress.
+Symptoms of distress can include nausea, vomiting, diarrhea and abdominal cramping.
 Viruses that cause these ailments can spread quite easily, which is important to consider when determining whether you can safely return to work.
-People can get the infection by touching someone who is infected, by touching a surface with the virus on it, or by eating foods and/or drinking liquids with the virus in them.
+People can get the infection by touching someone who is infected, touching a surface with the virus on it, or eating foods and/or drinking liquids with the virus in them.

 Washing your hands thoroughly with soap and water is the best way to prevent infection, or if you are already sick, to keep the virus from spreading.
 Disinfecting contaminated surfaces right away with a bleach solution and allowing the surface to completely air dry could prevent further spread if you have developed these symptoms.
 If it does not seem possible to take these measures while in the workplace, you may need to delay your return to work.

 How long should you stay home and why?

 At the onset of symptoms, staying home may be best because of how contagious stomach viruses can be.
 In addition, these symptoms can often be difficult to manage in a busy workplace (frequent trips to the bathroom, staying hydrated, etc).